ayaohsu/NYC-Open-Data-Animal-Abuse-Cases-Analysis/README.md

 **End-to-end system testing** is in place to ensure the pipeline does not break when adding new features.
 This is done by mocking the sample data when reading from NYC Open Data API, running the pipeline, and verify in the data warehouse to see if the output is expected.
 The test can be carried out by running `pytest` manually.

 I also wrote some **data quality testing** to make sure the transformed data meets the business constraints and rules, for example, if the request dates of all the requests meet our query to the data source.
+This is run everytime when the pipeline is invoked.
+If the test fails, the pipeline will exit and nothing will be loaded into the data warehouse.

 ## Outcome